UNC-optics/CaPuLeT/README.md

 # Software Installation Guide and Dependencies

-Each of the functions of our system are driven from a combination of MATLAB scripts and Arduino IDE sketches.
 Following this installation guide will ensure that your system will be able to run the different sets of files we have provided.
+Our system is run primarily on MATLAB's interface.
+While some components, such as the rotary encoder and camera, are first initialized with other software, the subsequent input signals and data aquisition steps are performed using MATLAB toolboxes.

+**Software Requirements**:
+- MATLAB R2022a
+- Arduino IDE
+- Spinnaker SDK

-Our MATLAB scripts are based on MATLAB R2022a, a previous version of the software.
-Running our scripts on a more recent version of the software will result in a number of errors.
+Our MATLAB scripts are based on MATLAB R2022a, a previous version of the software application.
+Running our scripts on a more recent version of the application will result in a number of errors.
 After downloading MATLAB R2022a, you will need to download a number of toolboxes and add-ons.

 **Base Toolboxes**:
 - Data Acquisition Toolbox